statikfintechllc/Ascend-Institute/GremlinGPT/docs/automated_shell.md

    - `embedder.py` packages it
    - `feedback_loop.py` triggers retrain
-7. `planner_agent.py` reviews memory + reward history and queues the next task
+7. `planner_agent.py` reviews memory + reward history and queues the next task 7.5.
+If no tasks are queued, planner_agent.py generates next task using reward memory and NLP vector similarity.
 8. The cycle repeats

+---

+## Mutation Safety Protocol

+To prevent logic degradation:
+- Mutated code is verified for syntax (`ast.parse`)
+- Semantic similarity must exceed 0.6
+- If unsafe, original code is restored
+- Snapshots are stored in `run/checkpoints/snapshots/`

 ---